stefanbirkner/docker-stack-master/README.md

 This project supports [Travis CI](https://travis-ci.org/) for continuous integration.
 Your pull request will be automatically built and tested by Travis CI.

+### Automatic update to new release

+This repository automates some steps that are needed for a Docker image of the latest StackMaster release.

+A branch with the name `new_release` is automatically merged to `master` by Travis CI if the tests are successful.

+#### Preparation

+There are several requirements for getting the automatic update process started.

+Travis CI needs permission to push to this repository.
+Therefore it needs a personal GitHub access token with the scope `public_repo`.
+There are two options for this token.
+Either you use your own GitHub account or you create a new GitHub account for Travis CI that has only access to this repository.
+I recommend the second option because AFAIK it is currently the only way to restrict a personal GitHub access token to a single repository.
+You create the token by opening the user's settings page, go to "Developer Settings", go to "Personal access tokens" and press the button "Generate new token".
+Give the token a description and select the scope `public_repo`.
+Now push the button "Generate token".

+Copy the token and add an environment variable `GITHUB_ACCESS_TOKEN` to the settings of the Travis CI job.